weaponsforge/my-phonebook/client/README.md

 2. Create or update React files and other scripts.

 3. Run the `"npm run lint"` script to check for lint errors before committing to the repository.

+## Firebase CLI Quick Usage Reference

+- Install Firebase CLI (using NodeJS), run:<br>
+`npm install -g firebase-tools`

+- Login/logout to your Firebase account using the Firebase CLI.
+   - `firebase login` (login)
+   - `firebase logout` (logout)
+- Generate a Firebase CI token.
+   - `firebase login:ci`
+   - Copy the resulting token on the command line.
+- Switch/use another firebase project.
+   - `firebase use --add`
+   - Select a firebase project from the list.

 ## Available Scripts